ticketbase/help.ticketbase.com/articles/passing-fees-to-attendees.md

 * Then on the main dashboard, under “Fees (beta)”, choose “Purchaser”<br>
   ![](images/purchaser-fees-setting.png)

-* Then click “Save Fee Setting”
+* Then click “Save Fee Setting”.